Equilibrium fluctuations for the disordered harmonic chain perturbed by an energy conserving noise: Green-Kubo formulas

 We denote by $\mathbb{H}_{-\mathbb{1}\star}$ the Hilbert space obtained by the completion of $ \cC$ w.r.t.~that norm.
 We already know from the previous sections that $\cQ_0 \subset \mathbb{H}_{-\mathbb{1}\star}$ (and we recover the result of Lemma \ref{lem:image}, namely $j_{0,1}^A \in \mathbb{H}_{-\mathbb{1}\star}$).

 We are going to prove the existence of the Green-Kubo formula by using some arguments given in \cite[Section 2.6]{MR2952852}.
 For the reader's convenience, we recall here the main steps, and refer to \cite{MR2952852} for the technical details of the proof.
-We multiply \eqref{eq:resolvent2} by $h_z$ and integrate with respect to $\ll \cdot \gg_{\star}$ and we get: Since $j_{0,1}^A \in \mathbb{H}_{-\mathbb{1}\star}$, the Cauchy-Schwarz inequality for the scalar product $\ll \cdot\gg_{\star}$ gives
+First, we take the inner product $\ll \cdot, \cdot \gg_{\star}$ of \eqref{eq:resolvent2} and $h_z$ to obtain